samerlahoud/tutorial-lpwan-iot/ESIB-18/experimentation.md

     - Install a MQTT app (MQTT Dashboard on Android)
     - Connect to 212.98.137.194 port 1883
     - Subscribe to topic #
-- Connect with our plants
+- Connect with our plant
     - Twitter: @allo_laplante
     - Hangout: rt.laplante@gmail.com and type `/bot eguz`